Bonterms/Service-Level-Agreement/README.md

 3. **Enter** into the SLA when you sign the Cloud Terms Cover Page.

 ## Open Source
-The Service Level Agreement and all other standard Bonterms forms are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Service Level Agreement and all other Bonterms Standard Agreements are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Feedback or questions?
 Reach out to support@bonterms.com.